ericvprice/rubric/README.md

     * For postprocessing rules, the engine context and the output object being processed are available to determine executability.
     * For processing rules, the engine context and both the current input object and the output object are availble to detemine executability.
 * `Apply` is a processing method that applies the rule.

+For asynchronous engines, a cancellation token is provided as well.

 Rules can be either implemented as classes with declarative dependencies, or built via fluent builders with explicit depencies.
 Engine constructors are also provided for convenient usage with dependency injection libraries.